 Tunisia - 10,800,500

-Tunisia, one of the smallest countries in North Africa was once a colony of France.
-In 1956, she attained her independence under the leadership of President Habib Bourguiba.
+Tunisia, one of the smallest countries in Africa, was once a colony of France.
+In 1956, Tunisia attained independence under the leadership of President Habib Bourguiba.
 He was instrumental in repressing Islamic fundamentalists in the country.
 Currently, Tunisia is a member of the League of Arab States.
 A total of 98% of Tunisian population speaks Arabic with the 2% mainly emigrants and refugees from neighboring non-Arabic speaking countries.
-Even though Islam is predominant, the government has given its citizens the privilege of choosing for themselves a religion of their choice as long as it does not affect the public order.

-The Syrian Arab Republic is one of the Western Asian countries with high mountains, deserts, and fertile plains.
+The Syrian Arab Republic is a Western Asian country with high mountains, deserts, and fertile plains.
 Syria has diverse religious and ethnic groups like Armenians, Greeks, Arabs, Mandeans, and Assyrians among others.
-Syria is among the worst countries in human rights with frequent arrests and detention of activists, bloggers, and widespread disappearances.
+However, Syria is among the world's worst countries in terms of human rights with frequent arrests and detention of activists, bloggers, and widespread disappearances.
 Syria has the highest number of its citizens as refugees in Europe.

 |United Arab Emirates